Prime Minister (Temporary Replacement) Bill

 Overview

 This bill establishes a clear order of succession for temporarily replacing the UK Prime Minister in cases of incapacitation.
-It ensures the smooth continuation of government functions if the Prime Minister is unable to perform their duties, preventing a power vacuum.
+It outlines who would assume the role and their responsibilities, ensuring a smooth continuation of government operations.

 Description